TwosHusbandS/GRRDiscordSpotifyPlaylist/README.md

 * USER_DAILY_LIMIT (Number of Songs a User can add per Day.
 Only kept in RAM, resets on restart)
 * LOG_LEVEL_DISCORD (Loglevel to Discord, 1 = Info, 2 = Warnung, 3 = Error)
 * LOG_LEVEL_FILE (Loglevel to Logfile, 1 = Info, 2 = Warnung, 3 = Error)
+* SHOW_ACTIVITY_INTERNAL (True / False, logs each add/remove to an internal channel with reaction-commands)

 ### Discord Commands:
 * /help